Professor Ray Hudson, BA, PhD, DLitt, DSC

 Chapter in book

-- Hudson, Ray (Accepted).
-Does illegality enable or undermine the sustainability of the globalising economy?
-In Handbook of Sustainable Development.
-Redclift, M & Springett, D Routledge.
+- Hudson, R. (2015).
+Does illegality enable or undermine the sustainability of the globalising economy?.
+In Routledge International Handbook of Sustainable Development.
+Redclift, M. & Springett, D. Abingdon, Oxon: Routledge.
 41-54.

-- Hudson, Ray (2015).
+- Hudson, R. (2015).
 Uneven development, socio-spatial polarisation and political responses.
 In Understanding Geographies of Polarisation and Peripheralisation: Perspectives from Central and Eastern Europe and Beyond.
-T Lang, T, Henn, S Sgibnev, W & Ehrlich, K Palgrave Macmillan.
+Lang, T., Henn, S., Sgibnev, W. & Ehrlich, K. London: Palgrave Macmillan.
 25-39.

 - Hudson, R. (2013).
 Conclusion: Divided kingdom?
 Health, the regions and austerity economics.
 In 'The NHS at 65 is facing a triple-pinch of recession, austerity and demographic change.'.
 Wood, Claudia DEMOS.
 65-72.